July 1st, Year of our Fair Lord 10, East-West Highway

 She tried to whisper across the aisle.
 It didn’t quite work with the rumbling of the bus.
 “What if Rose is wrong?” she asked.

 Fred frowned and looked around at the other passengers.
 He lowered his voice.
 “We don’t even know what she’s right about.”

 “You think she’s right?”

 “We can talk at the next rest stop,” he said seriously, “but I assume, when people with more power are upset at you, you’re probably right about something.”

 “Like maybe there really is a way to—”

-“Next stop,” Fred interrupted, and made a more pointed glance at the passengers.
+“Next stop,” Fred interrupted, and made a more pointed glance at the other passengers.